maxtoroq/maxtoroq.github.io/XCST/c/_attribute-set.md

+## Error Conditions

+It is a compilation error if another `c:attribute-set` declaration with the same name exists in the current module.

 ## Differences with `xsl:attribute-set`

 Unlike `xsl:attribute-set`, `c:attribute-set` does not allow multiple declarations with the same name in the same module.
 Also, `c:attribute-set` declarations with higher import precedence hide declarations with lower import precedence, which means hidden declarations are never evaluated.